codemix/yii2-dockerized/README.md

 # 3 Local Development

-During development we map the local app directory into an container that uses our base image.
+During development we map the local app directory into the app image.
 This way we always run the code that we currently work on.

 As your local docker setup may differ from production (e.g. use different docker network settings) we usually keep `docker-compose.yml` out of version